-3.9.6 Onshore Substation Alternatives
+3.10.6 Onshore Substation and Hampton Road Substation Alternatives

-The Applicant evaluated gas-insulated and air-insulated options for the design of the onshore substation.
-A gas-insulated substation design was selected due to the limited space available onsite.
+The Applicant evaluated gas-insulated and air-insulated options for the design of both the onshore substation and Hampton Road substation.
+A gas-insulated substation design was selected for both, due to the limited space available on each site.
 The main reason for using gas-insulated switchgear is that it enables the Applicant to design a compact substation with as small a footprint as possible, and to minimize visual impacts in this urban area.
 Gas-insulated switchgear can be designed as either indoor or outdoor.
 The difference in noise output between indoor and outdoor switchgear is not significant compared to noise generated by other substation components.
 Indoor switchgear would be visually shielded by buildings, while outdoor switchgear and other main components would employ visual screening to minimize visual impacts.
-The Applicant is planning to use indoor switchgear for the main 230/345-kV voltage levels; however, outdoor air-insulated equipment may be used for lower voltage levels.
+The Applicant is planning to use indoor switchgears for the 345-kV and 138-kV voltage levels at both substations; however, outdoor air-insulated equipment may be used for lower voltage level equipment at both substations.

-3.9.7 Aboveground Installation Alternative
+3.10.7 Aboveground Installation Alternative